gitviction/vicdao/README.md

 ## Running

-in one terminal run `aragon devchain` in another one run `aragon run`
+in one terminal run `npm run start:app`

+in another one run `npm run start:aragon:http`